gayverjr/pyemap/docs/index.rst

 PyeMap is a python package aimed at automatic identification of electron and hole transfer pathways in proteins.
-The analysis is based on a coarse-grained version of Beratan and Onuchic’s Pathway model, and only accounts for through-space hopping between aromatic residues side chains.
+The analysis is based on a coarse-grained version of Beratan and Onuchic’s Pathway model, and only accounts for through-space hopping between aromatic residues side chains [Beratan1992]_.
 Side chains of aromatic residues and non-protein electron transfer active moieties are modeled as vertices in a weighted graph, where the edge weights are modified distance dependent penalty functions.
 Shortest path algorithms are used to compute the shortest pathways from a specified electron or hole donor to the